tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 ## Grin unique features
 From a functional perspective Grin does not have many features that are not represented in BEAM.

-One such feature that Grin has implemented is *Partial History* syncing.
+One such feature that Grin has implemented is **Partial History** syncing.
 This feature lets a new node to sync to the blockchain very quickly.

 1. A new node queries the current head block of the chain and requests the data up to a horizon (e.g. 5000 previous blocks)
 2. The node checks the embedded proofs to to see if there is enoguh data to confirm consensus.
-3. If not it will increase the horizon depth.
+3. If not it will increase the horizon depth and repeat the concensus check.
 4. Once a horizon is found that provides enough data for consensus the full UTXO set is downloaded at the horizon.

 ---
 ## BEAM unique features
-- stuff
+BEAM has proposed quite a number of extensions to Mimblewimble to implement new features.
+Most are discussed in whitepapers and announcements but the features listed here were found in the code on Github so appear to be implemented.
 +++
+## BEAM Transactions
+- Both confidential and non-confedential UXTOs
+    - Confidential UTXOs are signed by Bulletproofs
+    - Non-confidential UTXOs are signed using a custom non-confedential signature
+- BEAM supports an explicit incubation period on UTXO's
+- BEAM supports timelocked transactions that specify a minimum and maximum time threshold.
++++
+## Auditable transactions
-## things
+things